 The School, as a good employer, needs to provide information and guidance to employees of the School who wish to report serious wrongdoing within the School.

 To:

 Facilitate the disclosure and investigation of matters of serious wrongdoing in or by the School

-Protect employees who make disclosures in accordance with the Protected Disclosures Act 2000.
+• Protect employees who make disclosures in accordance with the Protected Disclosures (Protection of Whistleblowers Act) 2022.

 What is a Protected Disclosure?